OffchainLabs/arbitrum-classic/docs/L1_L2_Messages.md

 **1. Publish L2 to L1 transaction (Arbitrum transaction)**

-A client initiates the process by publishing a message via `ArbSys.sendTxToL1` (see [ArbSys](Arbsys.md), and see [ArbTokenBridge.\_withdraw](https://github.com/OffchainLabs/arbitrum/blob/5bd9a456a780582715a62affd887d35e2eb138b0/packages/arb-bridge-peripherals/contracts/tokenbridge/arbitrum/ArbTokenBridge.sol#L256) for example usage.
+A client initiates the process by publishing a message on L2 via `ArbSys.sendTxToL1` (see [ArbSys](Arbsys.md), and see [ArbTokenBridge.\_withdraw](https://github.com/OffchainLabs/arbitrum/blob/5bd9a456a780582715a62affd887d35e2eb138b0/packages/arb-bridge-peripherals/contracts/tokenbridge/arbitrum/ArbTokenBridge.sol#L256) for example usage.

 **2. Outbox entry gets created**